mmomtchev/magickwand.js/README.md

 make -j4
 ```

 Alternatively, you can use an already installed on your system ImageMagick-7 library.
 In this case you should know that there are two compilation options that can produce four different libraries - enabling/disabling HDRI (*High Dynamic Range Images*) which returns `float` pixels instead of `int` and Q8/Q16 which determines the bit size of the `Quantum`.
+These only apply to the interface between the user code and ImageMagick - images still use whatever is specified.
 Mismatching those will produce an addon that returns garbage when requesting individual pixels.
 By default, this addon uses Q16 without HDRI - which is the default setting on Linux.
 You can adjust the build mode in `src/magick_config.h` to build with a different ImageMagick.

 * Install the npm dependencies, this will also generate the dependencies and run SWIG - which you must have installed
 ```shell